This just in from Suzanne Higgins:

 AudioFetch has been installed.
 For those needing hearing assist, this broadcast system works over our already existing wifi.
 You need only download the AudioFetch app on your smart phone or tablet and you will get live amplified sound through your ear piece.
 We ask members who have older unused smart phones to donate them - along with chargers etc, so members can use these dedicated devices.

 This new program began in October.
 Students from local colleges in advanced music degrees in vocal and instrumental programs have been selected.
+Future programs will be announced here.

 APRIL 30, 2017